staeter/work-in-progress/dialogue.md

 ## Requirements and Justifications

 Here we describe a set of requirements that we justify in regards to the platform's core principles.

+### Platform's Name

+The platform's name has to:

+- Emphasize the social aspect of the platform
+- Have a meaning that mirrors the platform's *core principles*
+- Be readable and pronounceable in a large amount of languages (*accessibility* principle)
+- Be memorable

+Some interesting names include:

+- **Dialogue**
+  - This is the current chosen name
+  - Pros:
+    - Reflects the *respectful*, *expressive* and *collaborative* principles
+    - Is easy to pronounce and has the same meaning in many languages
+    - There is a clear social aspect making it sensible to label a social network
+- **Inter Planetary Social Network (IPSN)**
+  - Pros:
+    - Reflects the *distributed* and *resilient* principles
+    - Emphasize the future proof aspect of the platform
+    - The fact that it is a social network is explicitly stated
+  - Cons:
+    - Quite long and difficult to pronounce for non english speakers
+    - Might be considered as piggy backing on the IPFS ecosystem even if it might not be built on top of it

+### Programming Language

+The choice of programming language is crucial as it must comply with tree principles

+- Easy to learn and master
+  - Enforces good practice through language design
+  - Human readable and helpful error messages
+  - Single threaded code
+- Built for distributed and parallel architecture
+  - CRDT as first class citizen
+  - Computation complexity evaluation at compile time for automated parallelization and distribution of computations
+- Must be easy to read and maintain
+  - When it compiles it works
+  - No implicit behavior
+  - Strongly typed
+- Must be easy to create sandboxes for users to code extensions while controlling which data it reads and writes (*modularity* principle)
+  - Has no side effects

+### Integrated Development Environment

+We need a bunch of graphical tools for making the programming experience as smooth as possible

+- Layout editor

+The Elm architecture (time machine, ...).

 ## Tooling